Danilo I, Metropolitan of Cetinje: Tenure

 Danilo had this message for the Montenegrin common council (zbor) and its tribal chiefs in 1714:

-In 1715, Danilo visited Czar Peter I at St. Petersburg and secured his alliance against the Ottomans—a journey that became traditional among his successors in Montenegro and in all the Serbian lands elsewhere in the Balkans.
-He subsequently recovered Zeta from the Ottomans, restored the monastery at Cetinje, and erected defences around Podostrog-Podmaine Monastery in Budva, which was rebuilt in 1630 and served as a summer residence of the ruling family of Montenegro.
+In 1715, Danilo visited Tsar Peter I at St. Petersburg and secured his alliance against the Ottomans—a journey that became traditional among his successors in Montenegro and in all the Serbian lands elsewhere in the Balkans.
+He subsequently recovered Zeta from the Ottomans, restored the monastery at Cetinje, and erected defenses around Podmaine Monastery in Budva, which was rebuilt in 1630 and served as a summer residence of the ruling family of Montenegro.